 Read more

 Informationen zum Autor John Weal is Osprey's primary Luftwaffe author and artist.
-He has written, illustrated and/or supplied artwork for several titles in the Aircraft of the Aces series.
-He owns one of the largest private collections of original German-language literature from World War 2, and his research is firmly based on this huge archive.
-John Weal is Osprey's primary Luftwaffe author and artist.
-He has written, illustrated and/or supplied artwork for several titles in the Aircraft of the Aces series.
-He owns one of the largest private collections of original German-language literature from World War 2, and his research is firmly based on this huge archive.
-Mark Postlethwaite was born in Leicestershire in 1964 and has developed a lifelong passion for aviation history.
-He first worked as a photographer before turning his attention solely to artwork, and is now highly regarded in his field for the quality and accuracy of his work.
-He became the youngest elected member of the Guild of Aviation Artists in 1991.
-Mark is a valued Osprey artist and has contributed to more than 100 of its books.
+He possesses one of the largest private collections of original German-language literature from World War 2 and his research is based on this huge archive.
+Fluent in German, Weal has spent much time establishing contact with ex-members of the Luftwaffe, from General Staff Officers of the RLM to frontline aircrew.
+A freelance airbrush artist since the days of the monthly RAF Flying Review, he has illustrated some of the finest Luftwaffe profiles to date.
+The author lives in Berkshire, England.
 Klappentext Arguably the archetypal Luftwaffe fighter unit of World War 2, JG 53 aircraft were encountered on almost every fighting front from the first day of hostilities until the last.
-During almost six years of near-constant campaigning, JG 53 took a steady toll of Allied aircraft in every theatre it fought over.
-The variety of camouflage finishes worn by its machines -winter white, desert dapple and Reich's defence black - and the progression of variants are reflected in an eye-opening colour section.
-John Weal has spent several years researching in German archives and this, together with his personal contact with several veterans, results in an authoritative and human account of JG 53's long and eventful war.
+Its famous and familiar "Ace of Spades" unit emblem, which was displayed throughout the war, has, in effect, become visual shorthand for the wartime German fighter arm, being seen on die-cast models, prints, illustrations and book covers the world over.
+During almost six years of near constant campaigning, JG 53 took a steady toll of Allied aircraft - French, British, Soviet and American - in every theater it fought over.
+Its aircraft were present in some of the fiercest aerial actions of the war - the Battle of Britain, El Alamein, Stalingrad, Normandy and the Defence of the Reich.
+Although the JG 53 remained true to the Messerschmitt Bf 109 during its entire career, the variety of camouflage finishes worn by its machines - a unique three-tone scheme in the early years, winter white, desert dapple and Reich's defence black - and the steady progression of variants from Bf 109E to Bf 109K, are reflected in an eye-opening color section.
+John Weal has spent years researching in the German Federal Archives and this together with his personal contact with several veterans results in an authoritative and human account of JG 53's long and eventful war.
 Zusammenfassung Arguably the archetypal Luftwaffe fighter unit of World War 2, JG 53 aircraft were encountered on almost every fighting front from the first day of hostilities until the last.
-During almost six years of near-constant campaigning, JG 53 took a steady toll of Allied aircraft in every theatre it fought over.
-The variety of camouflage finishes worn by its machines -winter white, desert dapple and Reich's defence black - and the progression of variants are reflected in an eye-opening colour section.
-John Weal has spent several years researching in German archives and this, together with his personal contact with several veterans, results in an authoritative and human account of JG 53's long and eventful war.
+Based on the author's years of researching the German archives, along with his personal contact with several veterans, this book presents an account of JG 53's eventful war.
 Inhaltsverzeichnis CHAPTER ONE EARLY DAYS CHAPTER TWO SITZKRIEG AND BLITZKRIEG CHAPTER THREE THE BATTLE OF BRITAIN AND BEYOND CHAPTER FOUR BARBAROSSA AND BEYOND CHAPTER FIVE THE MEDITERRANEAN, ACT I CHAPTER SIX THE PARTING OF THE WAYS CHAPTER SEVEN THE MEDITERRANEAN, ACT II CHAPTER EIGHT END IN THE EAST AND WEST APPENDICES COLOUR PLATES COMMENTARY UNIT HERALDRY BIBLIOGRAPHY INDEX ...